singledigit/IoT-feedback/README.md

 The purpose of this application is to allow others to rate your session as Cool, Uncool, or Undecided.
 They can rate you using a connected IoT button or via the website.
 The client website can be found [here](https://github.com/singledigit/IoT-feedback-web-client)

-## Parameters
-When launching this project, two parameters can be passed.

-* IoTRuleTopic: Topic that is subscribed to for the IoT buttons (default is `iotbutton/+` which will catch ALL buttons tied to account)
-* SessionName: Name of the session you would like to have rated.
-(Default is `My Session`)

 ## Multiple Events
 The Session name is stored in the Parameter Store.
 The name of the parameter can be found in the stack outputs from the CloudFormation build of this project.
 Changing the value of that parameter will automatically create a new session.
 That's all you need to do.